Inamullah-Colab/Inamullah-Colab.github.io/_pages/about.md

 My academic path has evolved through a combination of interdisciplinary training, professional experience, and personal motivation, ultimately converging on medically oriented computational research.

-Before beginning my doctoral studies, I completed a **Master’s degree in medical imaging**, where I gained hands-on experience in image analysis, computational modelling, and data-driven approaches applied to biomedical problems.
+Before beginning my doctoral studies, I completed a **Master’s degree in Computer Science**, with a major focus on **artificial intelligence for medical imaging**.
+During this programme, I developed practical experience in image analysis, computational modelling, and data-driven methods applied to biomedical problems.
 This stage of my training played a formative role in connecting my technical background to healthcare-focused research questions.

 Prior to this, I earned a **Bachelor’s degree with a combined emphasis on physics, mathematics, and computer science**, providing a strong foundation in analytical reasoning, mathematical formulation, and algorithmic thinking.
 Earlier still, I completed a **three-year diploma in civil engineering** and subsequently accumulated **over two years of professional experience** in this field.
 This early exposure to engineering practice fostered a pragmatic mindset, systems-level thinking, and an appreciation for real-world constraints, qualities that continue to influence my research approach.